byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 In the *Explorer* pane (top-left) expand the *Source* and *Test Bench* groups, and make sure you can see your *bitmap_accelerator.c* and *bitmap_accelerator_test.c* files.

 ### C Simulation
 The next step will be to make sure your *fill_bitmap_region* function works correctly.
-In Vitis HLS, run *C Simulation* to verify that your function works correctly.
-This tool simply uses GCC to compile your test bunch software, and runs the executable on your machine.
-No harware is created yet.
+If you haven't already done so, write this function now.
+Then, in Vitis HLS, run *C Simulation* to verify that your function works correctly.
+This tool simply uses GCC to compile your test bench software, and runs the executable on your machine.
+No hardware is created yet.

-The provided test bench, which you can inspect, runs your function four times, twice filling a region with a constant RGB value, and twice copying from another location in the frame buffer.
-For each operation, the test bench has a *golden* frame buffer (ie a copy of exactly what the frame buffer should contain after the operation).
-If you impelment the function incorrectly, it will print every byte that is mismatched with the golden copy.
+The provided test bench, which you can inspect, runs your function four times, twice filling a region with a constant RGB value, and twice copying from one location in the frame buffer to another.
+For each operation the test bench has a *golden* frame buffer (ie a copy of exactly what the frame buffer should contain after the operation).
+If you implement the function *incorrectly*, it will print every byte that is mismatched with the golden copy.

 ### C Synthesis
 The next step is to synthesize your C code into a Verilog module.
 Run *C Synthesis*.
 This should take less than a minute, and then produce a report of the result.
 Look over the *Performance & Resource Estimates* section, and observe that the tool makes a prediction on how many FPGA resources will be used (LUT, FF, BRAM, DSP).
 The tool will also report a *Latency* value; however, this is worst-case prediction, as the latency of your code depends on what values you pass in for *width* and *height*.
+(You will probably see a very large latency value because *width* and *height* are 16-bit values which would mean you could theoretically ask the function to copy 2^16*2^16=~4 billion pixels.
+Of course we will never actually copy that many pixels.)

-*Note:* If you want to automatically run C Synthesis after you create your project, add the line `csynth_design` to the end of your *proj.tcl* file.
+*Note:* If you want to automatically run C Synthesis when creating your project, add the line `csynth_design` to the end of your *proj.tcl* file.

 ## Interfaces